kenneth377/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 0-current_working_directory contains a script which prints the absolute path to the current working directory File 1-listit contains a script which prints the content list of your current working directory
+File 0-current_working_directory contains a script which prints the absolute path to the current working directory File 1-listit contains a script which prints the content list of your current working directory File 2-bring_me_home contains a script which changes your current working directory to the home directory File 3-listfiles contains a script which prints the content list of your current working directory